pypa/packaging.python.org/source/specifications/simple-repository-api.rst

 * Yanked files are always ignored, unless they are the only file that matches a version specifier that “pins” to an exact version using either ``==`` (without any modifiers that make it a range, such as ``.*``) or ``===``.
-  Matching this version specifier should otherwise be done as per :pep:`440` for things like local versions, zero padding, etc.
+  Matching this version specifier should otherwise be done as per the] :ref:`version specifier specification <version-specifiers>` for things like local versions, zero padding, etc.

 * Yanked files are always ignored, unless they are the only file that matches what a lock file (such as Pipfile.lock or poetry.lock) specifies to be